On the Complexity of Problems on Tree-structured Graphs: More XALP-complete problems

-The problems {\sc List Coloring} and {\sc Pre-coloring Extension} with pathwidth as parameter are XNLP-complete~\cite{BodlaenderGNS21}.
-A simple proof shows XALP-completeness with treewidth as parameter.
-Jansen and Scheffler~\cite{JansenS97} showed that these problem are in XP, and Fellows et al.~\cite{FellowsFLRSST11} showed $W[1]$-hardness.
+The problems {\sc List Colouring} and {\sc Pre-colouring Extension} with pathwidth as parameter are XNLP-complete~\cite{BodlaenderGNS21}.
+We give a simple proof (using a well-known reduction) of XALP-completeness with treewidth as parameter.
+Previously, Jansen and Scheffler~\cite{JansenS97} showed that these problem are in XP, and Fellows et al.~\cite{FellowsFLRSST11} showed $W[1]$-hardness.